kasumi993/checkout-system-khady/README.md

 # Checkout System with Stripe Integration

 This project is a checkout page implementation using Next.js, React.js, and Bootstrap with Stripe payment integration in sandbox mode.
+You can follow this link to test: [vercel link](https://checkout-system-k.vercel.app/checkout)

 ![Checkout Page Screenshot](public/interface/interface.png)